 5. Take your buddy with you

 One of the staples of an enjoyable dive is feeling secure.
-Few things boost your sense of security more than having a good insurance — and witnessing your buddy bring to life a resuscitation doll.
+Few things boost your sense of security and mental calmness more than having a good health insurance — and witnessing your buddy bring to life a resuscitation doll.
 So find a good course, register, and invite your buddy over — the more, the merrier.
 First-aid skills will make dives more relaxed both for you and your buddy.

 Finally, remember that when it comes to first aid, most people operate based on half-forgotten recommendations from childhood and myths from the internet.
 Knowing what to do gives you confidence, and confidence in a time of crisis is simply cool!